 How are Silver Eagle Prices Determined?

-If you want to better understand 1 oz American Silver Eagle Coin prices, you first must fully understand how their foundation silver value is derived via the ongoing silver spot price (mostly dictated by COMEX silver derivative futures contracts), as well ongoing US Mint price premiums charged over the fluctuating silver spot plus silver bullion dealer premiums.
+If you want to better understand 1 oz American Silver Eagle Coin prices, you first must fully understand how their foundation silver value is derived via the ongoing silver spot price (mostly dictated by COMEX silver derivative futures contracts), as well constant US Mint price premiums charged over the fluctuating silver spot plus silver bullion dealer premiums.

 American Silver Eagle Coins are bought by an exclusive network of silver bullion dealers and finally sold to the retail silver bullion buying public.
-They are to date, far and away the most popular silver bullion product in the silver bullion industry based on annual capital flow and silver bullion sales data.
+They are to date, far and away from the most popular silver bullion product in the silver bullion industry based on annual capital flow and silver bullion sales data.

 Silver bullion dealers place orders for Silver Eagle Coins with minimum 25,000 orders of the ounce one silver coins, with purchases above the minimum 25k threshold allowed in 500 Silver Eagle coin increments.